compassvpn/agent/README.md

 ### metric-forwarder
 Reads xray-config, node-exporter and v2ray-exporter metrics and push them to the remote manager pushgateway service or Grafana Cloud promotheus endpoint.

+## Setup Manager
+Please follow [this tutorial](https://github.com/compassvpn/manager) to create a manager (Options: Grafana Cloud or hosted Grafana+Prometheus).

+We need authentication values from the manager to include in the "env_file" of the agent.

 # How to run

 The following must run on a VPS that you want to use as a VPN server.